-Ecology adopted a new rule in December 2020 to transition away from using potent greenhouse gases known as hydrofluorocarbons (or HFCs) in products and equipment, starting Jan.
-1, 2020.
+We adopted a new rule in December 2020 to transition away from using potent greenhouse gases known as hydrofluorocarbons (or HFCs) in products and equipment, starting January 1, 2020.
+We announced another rulemaking in August 2021.

 HFCs are chemicals made up of hydrogen, fluorine, and carbon.
-They're commonly used in air conditioning and refrigeration, in producing insulating foams, and as propellants.
+They are commonly used in air conditioning and refrigeration, in producing insulating foams, and as propellants.
 These greenhouse gases are thousands of times more powerful than carbon dioxide.

 HFCs were designed specifically because they were thought to be less harmful to the earth's protective ozone layer.
-Now, HFCs are rapidly building up in the atmosphere.
-If their use isn't stopped, HFC emissions will increase to 7–19 percent of global greenhouse gas emissions by 2050.
-In Washington, HFCs account for about 4 percent of overall greenhouse gas emissions.
+But now, HFCs are quickly building up in the atmosphere.
+If their use isn't stopped, HFC emissions will increase to 7–19% of global greenhouse gas emissions by 2050.
+In Washington, HFCs account for about 4% of overall greenhouse gas emissions.

 2021 HFC legislative changes

-In May 2021, Gov. Jay Inslee signed House Bill 1050, which expands on the 2019 HFC restrictions.
+In May 2021, the governor signed the Hydrofluorocarbons – Emissions Reduction, Chapter 70A.60 RCW, which expands on the 2019 HFC restrictions.
 The new law directs Ecology to:

-- Set a maximum global warming potential (the impact of a greenhouse gas compared with carbon dioxide) for HFCs used in:
+- Set a maximum global warming potential (GWP) threshold for hydrofluorocarbons used in ice rinks.

 - Establish a refrigerant management program to address refrigerant emissions from large air conditioning and refrigeration equipment.